petrbr/test-task/README.md

 There is also an 'Original' branch that contains the original version from 8.
 11.

 ### TODO:
-- Keyboard autocomplete (now you have to select your destination by mouse)
 - Calendar style
 - Responsive design